CUIMC Campus Status

 - Hammer Health Sciences Building: the cafe is closed

 - Au Bon Pain at 1121 St. Nicholas Ave. will remain open Monday to Friday, 7 a.m. - 3 p.m.
 All service is limited to third-party delivery service (GrubHub) and takeout only.
 The Au Bon Pain kiosk in the School of Nursing building is closed until further notice.

 - The CUIMC Campus Bookstore is closed until further notice.

-Additionally, CUIMC is partnering with Lyft and Citi Bike to offer free 30-day memberships for essential personnel.
-This free membership includes unlimited 45-minute rides on classic Citi Bike bicycles and e-bikes for a 30-day period.
-For additional information and to sign up, please contact Jeet Viswanathan, director of energy management and sustainability, at email@example.com.
+- Additionally, CUIMC is partnering with Lyft and Citi Bike to offer free annual memberships for essential personnel.
+This free membership includes unlimited 45-minute rides on classic Citi Bike bicycles additionally, E-bikes fares will be waived through 6/30/202 for trips up to 45 minutes when rented through the Citi Bike app.
+For additional information and to sign up, please contact Jeet Viswanathan, director of energy management and sustainability, at firstname.lastname@example.org.

 - CUIMC Student Health Service is transitioning to a virtual service delivery model.
 View the latest hours and updates.

 - During this uncertain time, it is important for students to take care of their mental health.
 CUIMC Student Health Service has created a webpage with resources for students to cope with COVID-19-related stress.